 We welcome the exclusion of spent convictions from general court proceedings.
 However, IPRT queries what circumstances might require courts to deviate from that general approach "where justice cannot be done except by so admitting or requiring the evidence [of spent convictions]" as set out in section 6 (2).
-The exclusions in 6 (3) relating to a number of specific types of legal proceedings seem reasonable and proportionate, although the exclusions in section 6 (3) (c) and (d) seem vague and may require further clarification.
+The exclusions in 6 (3) relating to a number of specific types of legal proceedings seem reasonable and proportionate, although the exclusions in section 6 (3) (c) and (d) are vague and require further clarification.

-5. Limitations for insurance policies (Section 7)
+5. Insurance (Section 7)